Skip to Content

 How to Make French Dip Sandwiches

-Our recipe makes not one, not two but FOUR French dip sandwiches!
-Sandwiches for the whole family—yahoo!
+My recipe makes FOUR French dip sandwiches!
+Sandwiches for the whole family; yay!
 They’re super simple, too.
-Here’s how easy it is to make a French dip:

-1. Grill (or sear) your steak to a perfect medium rare.
+1. Grill (or sear) the steak to a perfect medium rare.

-2. Slice the steak against the grain as thin as possible.
+2. Slice the steak against the grain, as thin as possible.
+This makes every bite tender!

-3. Make the au jus sauce—simmer the broth and seasonings until they’re melded.
+3. Make the au jus sauce!
+Simmer the broth and seasonings.

 5. Dip the steak pieces in the au just before laying them in the prepped bread.